By Paul Shoul

 They have free wifi, a Bluetooth sound system, a huge flat screen smart TV, large bathrooms with rainfall showerheads.
 And a spectacularly comfortable bed.

 The rooftop corner suite is the largest room and includes a private rooftop pool area with lounge chairs and a stunning view of the beach.

-Star prestige has exclusive lounge, bar, restaurant, pool and beach areas, (a nice buffer from any potential spring breakers) but also gives you access to the golf course, five unique restaurants and all amenities within the Iberostar complex.
+Star prestige has an exclusive lounge, bar, restaurant, pool, and beach areas, (a nice buffer from any potential spring breakers) but also gives you access to the golf course, five unique restaurants, and all amenities within the Iberostar complex.

 I had an incredibly relaxing massage at Sensations spa.
 Spa services are a la carte and include a sauna, private pool, steam room, oil, mud, and hydro massages as well as holistic and beauty treatments

 The Japanese restaurant Naga Hibachi was complete with a flashy knife-wielding flame-throwing chef.
 Very entertaining, reasonably authentic, and delicious.

 The Mexican restaurant El Maguey had some of the best chicken Mole, tacos, and Sopa de tortilla I have ever had the pleasure to eat.

 Spicy, deep smoky flavors, This was the real deal and not watered down for a tourist palate.
 The restaurant at Star Prestige was a delight.
 An avocado mousse starter.
 Tender grilled octopus and steak.

 Many of the staff I talked with had graduated from years of employment with Iberostar to work at Star Prestige.
 Service throughout my stay was exemplary.

 The Iberostar group located in Majorca, Spain has been in the business of beachfront properties since 1956, with 120 hotels worldwide.